 Aaron M. Easton, James’ father, was counted among the first wave of European settlers in the area (Nichols 108, History 107).
 Still alive by the printing of the 1876 History of Seneca County, the author marvels over Aaron’s longevity: “There is at present living near Magee’s Corners, in the town of Tyre, a venerable man named Aaron Easton, who, born at Morristown, New Jersey, on February 6, 1775, and moving hither many years ago, has reached the age of full one hundred and one years.
 What but the excellent climate and the invigorating life of the farmer protracted his life beyond the common lot” (25).

 I could find little information regarding Elizabeth Conklin's life after 1870.
 According to the New York Death Index, Elizabeth Conklin passed away on November 14, 1884, age 72.
 The New York Marriage Index reports that James Easton, twice widowed and 76 years old at the time, would marry a third time, to one Sallie Pontius, age 45, in Geneva on January 4, 1887.
 According to church records, James Easton had been a member of the Presbyterian Church since 1831, and Sallie would join the church in 1892.
 James Easton passed away on May 7, 1893, in his eighty-second year.
-According to findagrave.com, he lies buried at Burgh Cemetery in nearby Fayette—a lead which might prove useful in locating Elizabeth’s grave (at some point, post-quarantine 2020).
+According to findagrave.com, he lies buried at Burgh Cemetery in nearby Fayette next to his third wife.
+I could not find a headstone for Elizabeth Conklin's gravesite at the site.

 James Easton’s property was the subject of legal proceedings after his death.
 Beginning in March 1903, The Seneca County Courier-Journal would notify readers that a distributor, Sallie Main (James’ remarried widow), would parcel out the remainder of his valuable 4th Ward acreage under the supervision of the Waterloo Surrogate’s Office (7).
 Sallie Easton Main lies in rest next to James at Burgh Cemetery in Fayette; her death is dated on December 9, 1915.